openmrs/openmrs-esm-core/docs/getting_started/prerequisites.md

 Take your time.
 This is a lot of material.
 The better you understand it, the more easily you will be able to develop high-quality frontend modules (and other React applications).

+### React Hooks
+As mentioned above, you should definitely review sections 1-5 of [React Hooks](https://reactjs.org/docs/hooks-intro.html).
+Still looking for more videos?
+Some of our favorite videos are from when hooks first came out in 2018 - 2019. :clapper:[90% Cleaner React with Hooks](https://www.youtube.com/watch?v=wXLf18DsV-I), and
+:clapper:[React Today and Tomorrow](https://youtu.be/dpw9EHDh2bM?t=1047).
+These do a good job of showing the difference before and after hooks.
+But before watching, you should have some experience with JavaScript and React in general to appreciate just how cool hooks are. :smile:

 ## TypeScript